 As part of our mission to empower Californians through information resources and education, Visit Hollyweed uses sponsor funds to collect, edit, analyze, organize, and present publicly available information about cannabis in California.

 In particular, Visit Hollyweed publishes free resources to serve the information needs of individuals and entities that qualify as Social Equity candidates throughout the state of California.

-Visit Hollyweed uses funds to conduct outreach and training to California Public Librarians who work in neighborhoods that were impacted by the war on drugs.
+Visit Hollyweed uses funds to conduct outreach and training to California Public Librarians who work in neighborhoods that were impacted by the War on Drugs.

 None of our news or information coverage of any entity is influenced by their status as a site sponsor.
-Site sponsors are not guaranteed anything by the site in exchange for their sponsorship, nor should sponsors expect to influence any editoral decisions.
+Site sponsors are not guaranteed anything by the site in exchange for their sponsorship, nor should sponsors expect to influence any editorial decisions.